gromacs/releng/docs/jenkins-howto.rst

    need to update

    * :file:`releng/options.py` to specify the new option and a label for it,
-   * :file:`releng/slaves.py` to specify which build slaves support the option,
+   * :file:`releng/agents.py` to specify which build agents support the option,
    * possibly :file:`releng/environment.py` to specify special CMake options or other configuration (e.g., changes to ``PATH``) that is required for the build to work with this option (if you need this, you also need to specify